 - Geoprocessing tools for packaging create packages that allow you to collaborate with other team members using earlier versions of ArcGIS Pro.

 - Web layers and services are shared with content compatible with the target server.
-This means that it is not necessary to move to ArcGIS Enterprise 11 to update to ArcGIS Pro 3.0.
+This means that it is not necessary to move to ArcGIS Enterprise 11.0 to update to ArcGIS Pro 3.0.
 When sharing to ArcGIS Enterprise or ArcGIS Server 10.9.1 or earlier, newer content may be downgraded.
-When sharing to ArcGIS Enterprise 11.0, web layers and services will contain newer content available at ArcGIS Pro 3.0.
+When sharing to ArcGIS Enterprise or ArcGIS Server 11.0, web layers and services will contain newer content available at ArcGIS Pro 3.0.

-- When creating a service definition that contains server connection information, the .sd file will contain content that matches the server version.
+- When creating a service definition that contains server connection information, the .sd file contains content that matches the server version.

 - When creating a connection-neutral offline service definition file, you need to specify the target server version (10.9.1 or earlier, 11.0 or later, or ArcGIS Online) to ensure that the file contains content compatible with your server version.

-- Datasets created in 3.0 may not be compatible with prior releases.
+- Datasets created in 3.0 may not be compatible with earlier releases.
+See the Data types section below for information on specific types of datasets.

-- For information on geodatabases, see Client and geodatabase compatibility, which will be updated when 3.0 is released.
+- For information on geodatabases, see Client and geodatabase compatibility.

 - Attribute rules created in 3.0 are not compatible with 2.x.